Orange County Short Sale Agents & Realtors Offering Short Sale Information & Assistance

 Troubled borrowers who work with their servicers, and provide information to help the servicer assess their situation, can be considered for foreclosure alternatives, such as a loan modification, a short sale, or a deed-in-lieu of foreclosure.
 A borrower with extenuating circumstances who works out one of these options with their servicer could be eligible for a new mortgage loan in three years and in as little as two years depending on the circumstances.
 These policy changes were announced in April, in Fannie Mae's Selling Guide Announcement SEL-2010-05.

-POSTED BY: Kevin Aaronson AT 12:44 pm | Permalink | E-mail this
+Posted by: Kevin Aaronson AT 12:44 pm | Permalink | Email

 *